 - A household is defined as cost burdened if the housing costs exceed 30% of their income, regardless of actual income.
 The remaining 70% of income is expected to be spent on non-discretionary expenses, such as food or medical care, and on discretionary expenses.
-Households with higher incomes may be able to pay more than 30% of their income on housing without impacting the household's ability to pay for necessary non-discretionary expenses. - Cost burden compares income to housing costs and does not account for accumulated wealth.
+Households with higher incomes may be able to pay more than 30% of their income on housing without impacting the household's ability to pay for necessary non-discretionary expenses.
+Thus, some households with higher incomes may choose housing that technically results in cost burden, even if other housing options are available that would not result in cost burden. - Cost burden compares income to housing costs and does not account for accumulated wealth.
 As a result, the estimate of how much a household can afford to pay for housing does not include the impact of a household's accumulated wealth.
 For example, a household with retired people may have relatively low income but may have accumulated assets (such as profits from selling another house) that allow them to purchase a house that would be considered unaffordable to them based on their household income.